 The key issue is that PE lessons don’t expose you to the full range of fantastic sports and activities that you can do.
 Everyone is different, and you have some amazing skills and talents.
 All you have to do is find out what makes your soul sing.
 Unfortunately, until PE lessons change, you may not discover the outdoor activity for you until you are much older, and even then it may be by chance.

 PE should be diverse enough to allow every to discover and try a wide range of sports.
 Having access to different activities while you are a teenager will increase your chances of finding an activity or sport that will keep you fit whilst having fun.

 What are you looking for in an Outdoor Activity?

 Fun and feel good factor!
-That’s the key ingredient you should be looking for.
+That’s the key ingredient you should be looking for in outdoor activities for teenage girls.
 We are all designed to do things that make us feel good.
 When we do, endorphins are released into our bloodstream.
 This chemical encourages us to do what it takes to get that feeling again.
 We are all pleasure seekers.
 It’s that buzz you get when you are with friends, or succeed at some challenge.

 So, you need to find an outdoor activity that will first of all make you feel good about yourself, but also have a purpose.
 This can be done by finding an activity that is:

 - Is challenging, but has the possibility of success

 You may not be any good at a new sport or activity to start with, but keep at it for a while, and you may find you suddenly get it.